-- SB Webberville, LLC borrowed \$110,000 on June 9, 2023 which was in default by August 9, 2023 in order to pay a possible lender for its due diligence.
-That loan never funded. - o Terms included an option to buy a home at a \$285,000 discount, with liquidated damages of \$300,000 defined if the terms are defaulted. - o 24% default rate - o The Receiver is unaware if this obligation was disclosed to Project Charley's preferred member, and also eventually Project Charley's secured lender. - Revenue Sharing Agreements; Investor/Debt matters - Project Charley Revenue Sharing Agreement ("RSA") participants are unsecured creditors.
-The RSA holders' payout would be triggered by SB Charley, LLC selling "finished lots". - The Receiver was advised by PSW in-house counsel that the RSA issuing entity did not own the Project Charley property at the time the RSAs were issued (nor was the property transferred to that entity) and they did not own any part of the SB Charley, LLC entity. - Effectively, RSA holders had a contractual right to a portion of SB Charley, LLC sales proceeds from a property that SB Charley, LLC never owned and never will own. - The Principals had signed an agreement that allowed the preferred member, which owned an 87% interest, effective veto power over major decisions regarding the project. - Facing imminent foreclosure, the preferred member acquired a secured note from a lender which placed the preferred member in a priority secured debt position in addition to the leverage already provided in the operating agreement.
+- SB Webberville, LLC borrowed \$110,000 on June 9, 2023, which was in default by August 9, 2023, to pay a possible lender for its due diligence.
+That loan never funded. - Terms included an option to buy a home at a \$285,000 discount, with liquidated damages of \$300,000 defined if the terms are defaulted. - 24% default rate - The Receiver is unaware if this obligation was disclosed to Project Charley's preferred member, and eventually Project Charley's secured lender. - Revenue Sharing Agreements; Investor/Debt matters - Project Charley Revenue Sharing Agreement ("RSA") participants are unsecured creditors.
+The RSA holders' payout would be triggered by SB Charley, LLC selling "finished lots". - The Receiver was advised by PSW in-house counsel that the RSA issuing entity did not own the Project Charley property at the time the RSAs were issued (nor was the property transferred to that entity) and they did not own any part of the SB Charley, LLC entity. - Effectively, RSA holders had a contractual right to a portion of SB Charley, LLC sales proceeds from a property that SB Charley, LLC never owned and never will own. - The Principals had signed an agreement that allowed the preferred member, which owned an 87% interest, effective veto power over major decisions regarding the project. - Facing imminent foreclosure, the preferred member acquired a secured note from a lender which placed the preferred member in a priority secured debt position in addition to the leverage already provided in the operating agreement. - Accounting - There was little or no accounting distinction between SB Webberville Road, LLC (the current owner and JV partner with Ovation) and SB Charley, LLC - Operations - PSW Real Estate LLC is the sole member of PSW Webberville, LLC.
+SB Charley, LLC was expected to take the RSA proceeds and predevelopment financing to do the horizontal development then sell the horizontally "finished lots" to another entity for vertical construction, and which juncture the RSA Participants would have been paid off from those finished lot proceeds. - The land was never acquired by SB Charley LLC and no obligation to the Project Charley RSA holders ever triggered, nor can it be triggered at this point.
+The Project Charley participants' rights to proceeds had not ripened when the Receivership began.